Published: January 15, 2019 | Updated: June 26, 2020 | Posted by: Venus Zoleta | Personal Finance

 His personal finance blog enjoys high engagement from followers (mostly Filipino young urban professionals), as his older posts have garnered hoards of comments.
 Fitz usually replies to comments on his blog.
 It also has over 100,000 followers on Facebook.

 Blogger Tyrone Solee has an inspiring financial journey.
 Fresh out of college, he started saving money at 21 and investing in bonds a year later.
 He became a millionaire at 26—a feat that most millennials could only dream of—by living below his means, paying himself first, and investing in UITFs.
+He’s also into real estate investing as he’s currently enjoying profits from rental income.

 Follow Tyrone’s blog, Millionaire Acts, for tips and how-to guides on making money through investments, entrepreneurship, and frugal living.